When you look back at your life, whatever age you are, you can usually see crossroads and the direction you took changed your life.

 So I ended up sharing a room with a Russian girl, Julia.
 Yes, your read it right, I was sharing a bedroom!
 Not exactly was I was visualizing when I decided to move to Dublin, but I had to start somewhere.

 Julia became my best friend and about 15 years after we are still very close!
 I even went to Siberia to meet her family and she spent Christmas with mine in France.
 I know she is a friend I’ll keep for life!

 At first sight, the job and the house were less than ideal.
 However today, I know that because I gave it a chance, I got more than I could have bargained for.

-I gained confidence, improved my English and understanding skills in no time.
-I understood that I could restart somewhere new even if it was hard.
+I gained confidence, improved my English understanding skills in no time.
+I also understood that I could restart somewhere new even if it was hard.
 It opened my eyes to the freedom I had to shape my life the way I wanted if I could overcome my fears.

 What’s your French life dream?